-Since Summer 2020, all programmes at the university are offered in the online modality.
-Each programme is fully online except for those requiring internship or practicum exposures that cannot be readily facilitated online, but requires some level of physical interaction.
-These programmes are therefore Technical Requirements offered in the blended modality.
-The programmes offered via blended modality are:
+In response to the COVID pandemic, as of Summer 2020, all programmes at the university have been offered in the online modality.
+Each programme has a fully online option except for those requiring internship or practicum exposures that cannot be readily facilitated online.

+The programmes requiring some mandatory face to face interaction are: